DVBProject/DVB-I-Reference-CSR/README.md

 Frontend runs in port 8081.Started with the command yarn serve

-Backend runs in port 3000.
+Backend runs in port 3000 by default.
 Started with the command node server.js

 API runs in port 3001 by default.
 Started with the command api.js

-## API Configuration
+## API and backened module configuration

 Database and port configuration uses .env files.
-API module defaults are:
+Database  defaults are:

 * database host: "localhost",
 * database user: "user",
 * database password: "password",
 * database name: "dvb_i_csr"

-* port: 3001
+backend default port is 300 and API default port is 3001.

-To configure the values create an .env file in the api/-directory containing the values:
+To configure the values create an .env file in the api/ and backend/-directory containing the values:
 ```
 DB_HOST=<my db address>
 DB_USER=<my db user>